isitvegan/isitvegan-web/readme.md

 # Is it vegan?

-A useful tool to check wether food is vegan 🌱
+A simple tool to check whether an item is vegan 🌱

 ## Supported Items